 Barbara Anslow's diary

-This is Barbara's diary from the wartime period.
+This is Barbara's diary of life in Hong Kong in the wartime period.
 She has also added later comments, ((shown in italics & double brackets, like this)).
-You can choose any page to view from the list on the right of the screen.

 Here is Barbara's introduction: